jvzaniolo/bkbank-ui/README.md

 # BK Bank UI

-The Bk Bank Design System written as a TailwindCSS plugin.
+BK Bank's Design System written as a TailwindCSS plugin.

 ## Installation

-First, configure your project to use [Tailwind CSS](https://tailwindcss.com/).
+First, set up your project to use [Tailwind CSS](https://tailwindcss.com/docs/installation).

-Then, install the design system:
+Then, install the design system as a dev dependency:

 ```bash
 npm install -D @bkbank/ui